johnjamesmartin/Data-Science-Notes/Glossary.md

 Coefficient - the multiplying number in algerbic expressions, e.g. 4 in 4x/10.

-Data munging/wraggling -
+Data munging/wraggling - the process of transforming and mapping data from one "raw" data form into another format with the intent of making it more appropriate and valuable for a variety of downstream purposes such as analytics.

 Data science - a multi-disciplinary field that uses scientific methods, processes, algorithms and systems to extract knowledge and insights from structured and unstructured data.

 Discrete data - interger based numerical data, e.g. number of purchases made by a customer.

-Exponential -
+Exponential - an increase that becomes more and more rapid.

 Feature - a machine learning term that describes an individual measurable property of characteristic of something be observed.
 In "computer vision" technology this might be an edge or an object.

-Group/grouping -
+Group/grouping - see bucket.

 Kurtosis - how sharp the peak of a frequency-distribution curve is compared to normal distribution.
 Higher peaks have a higher kurtosis.

-Linear regression -
+Linear regression - a form of regression analysis in which a straight line representing a set of observations is drawn on a graph and used to predict new values.

 Machine learning - an application of artificial intelligence (AI) that provides systems the ability to automatically learn and improve from experience without being explicitly programmed.